-Upon approval from an accrediting association Calbright College Learners will be eligible for federal financial aid.
+Upon approval from an accrediting association Calbright College students will be eligible for federal financial aid.

-Updating Learner Records
+Updating Student Records

-Once an application for admission has been submitted, any necessary communication with the learner is conducted through the contact information provided (phone or text).
-Electronic communications will go through the free Calbright College email account provided to each learner, or through the calbright.org Learner Portal.
-It is important to keep the address, phone, and alternate email address updated and corrections should be provided for learner academic records as soon as possible.
-A learner may update this information at any time by contacting Admissions and Records through Concierge.
+Once an application for admission has been submitted, any necessary communication with the student is conducted through the contact information provided (phone or text).
+Electronic communications will go through the free Calbright College email account provided to each student, or through the calbright.org Student Portal.
+It is important to keep the address, phone, and alternate email address updated and corrections should be provided for student academic records as soon as possible.
+A student may update this information at any time by contacting Admissions and Records through the Student Support Specialists.